rsapkf/42/docs/knowledge-repositories.md

   - [joshbuchea/HEAD](https://github.com/joshbuchea/HEAD) - A list of everything that _could_ go in the head of your document.
   - [philipwalton/flexbugs](https://github.com/philipwalton/flexbugs) - A community-curated list of flexbox issues and cross-browser workarounds for them.
   - [30-seconds/30-seconds-of-css](https://github.com/30-seconds/30-seconds-of-css) - "Short CSS code snippets for all your development needs.
+  - [phuoc-ng/csslayout](https://github.com/phuoc-ng/csslayout) - A collection of popular layouts and patterns made with CSS.
+Now it has 90+ patterns and continues growing!

+### Design
+  - [bradtraversy/design-resources-for-developers](https://github.com/bradtraversy/design-resources-for-developers) - Curated list of design and UI resources from stock photos, web templates, CSS frameworks, UI libraries, tools and much more.

 ### Rust
   - [phil-opp/blog_os](https://github.com/phil-opp/blog_os) - Writing an OS in Rust.

+### Haskell
+  - [soupi/haskell-study-plan](https://github.com/soupi/haskell-study-plan) - An opinionated list of resources for learning Haskell.

 ### Elixir
-  - [elixirschool/elixirschool](https://github.com/elixirschool/elixirschool/) - Premier destination to learn and master the Elixir programming language.
+  - [elixirschool/elixirschool](https://github.com/elixirschool/elixirschool) - Premier destination to learn and master the Elixir programming language.

 ### C
   - [DoctorWkt/acwj](https://github.com/DoctorWkt/acwj) - A Compiler Writing Journey.